Priyanka-Chettri/React-Series/readme.md

 ### 2. using vite
    -npm create vite@latest
    -npm install to install all the node modules
-   -npm run dev to run the file.
+   -npm run dev to run the file